 THE GREAT WIDENING - A SLIDE SHOW- This power point was created by S. Studd, of Mountain/First neighborhood. it was presented on August 22 to neighbors and stakeholders who wanted to review what has happened in the past 2+ years of neighborhood involvement in the Grant Road widening process.
 Published for your review below.

-Karin's Uhlich's e-mail of support to Tucson Mayor and City Manager!!!
+Karin's Uhlich's e-mail of support for the Linear Trail to Tucson Mayor and City Manager!!!

 (July 16, 2017) Regarding our ongoing conversation and next steps for the park space along Grant road, I want to update you and confirm the City's support: